PandaDataSystems/PandaDataSystems/README.md

 <!-- social media -->
 ## Support Us

-**[Buying Me a Coffee](https://www.buymeacoffee.com/pdstech)** will support my mission to embrace the power of innovation and empower a dedicated software developer on his journey to create exceptional solutions.
-By supporting me, you become an essential part of fueling innovation in the world of software development.
-Your contribution enables me to explore new technologies, refine my skills, and stay at the forefront of the ever-evolving tech landscape.
+**[Buying us a Coffee](https://www.buymeacoffee.com/pdstech)** will support our mission to embrace the power of innovation and empower a dedicated software developer on his journey to create exceptional solutions.
+By supporting us, you become an essential part of fueling innovation in the world of software development.
+Your contribution enables us to explore new technologies, refine our teams skills, and stay at the forefront of the ever-evolving tech landscape.
 Together, we can push the boundaries of what's possible and create groundbreaking solutions that make a real impact.

 ***Join us on this transformative journey, where every line of code we write has the potential to shape the future.
 Together, let's build remarkable solutions and leave a lasting impact on the world.
 Support me today and be a catalyst for change***